How to Get to Antelope Canyon from Sedona

 Transportation in Sedona|©Damon Rathgeber

 If you are looking for a combined experience on your trip from Sedona to Antelope Canyon, there are several options that combine different modes of transportation.
 One of the most common alternatives is to take a bus from Sedona to Phoenix, which is about 267 km away, and then a flight from there to Antelope Canyon.
-This option has a total duration of 6 hours, but will allow you to find cheap flights from the state capital.
+This option takes a total of 6 hours, but it will allow you to find cheap flights from the state capital.

-Which option best fits my travel plan?
+Which option best suits my travel plans?

-Biplanes at the Sedona Airport|©Shelley Monahan
+Biplanes at Sedona Airport|©Shelley Monahan

-Biplanes at the Sedona Airport|©Shelley Monahan
+Biplanes at Sedona Airport|©Shelley Monahan